 What are Heart Words?

 Heart Words are high-frequency words that appear most often in print.
 They are the first words we want to anchor into our students’ memory because they appear so frequently in texts.
-The ability to automatically retrieve these words allow students to read fluently and successfully.
+The ability to automatically retrieve these words allows students to read fluently and successfully.

 Heart Words vs. Flash Words